 Bioinformatics and Imaging

-The Cancer Bioinformatics (CBI) group forms part of the Clinical Research Division.
-The group consists of scientists with expertise across a broad spectrum ranging from Computational Biology, Computer Vision and Machine Learning to Systems and Network Biology.
+The Cancer Bioinformatics and Imaging group consists of scientists with expertise across a broad spectrum of subjects including Computational Biology, Computer Vision, Machine Learning, Data Integromics, Systems and Network Biology.

 - High-throughput analysis of genomic and image data;

 - Quantitative methods in linking genomes to targeted therapeutic compounds;